Foreign relations of Timor-Leste: Association of Southeast Asian Nations

-Timor-Leste was one of the only countries in Southeast Asia that is not a member of Association of Southeast Asian Nations (ASEAN).
-However, Timor-Leste has expressed its intention of gaining observer status to ASEAN in July 2002 and in 2006 it was considered six years to join.
-However, Timor-Leste has attended many meetings of ASEAN regardless.
+Timor-Leste was one of the only countries in Southeast Asia that was not a member of Association of Southeast Asian Nations (ASEAN).
+However, Timor-Leste expressed its intention of gaining observer status to ASEAN in July 2002 and in 2006 it was considered to take six years to join.
+However, Timor-Leste attended many meetings of ASEAN regardless.
 In 2007 Timor-Leste signed the ASEAN Treaty on Amity and Co-operation.
 On October 26, 2025, Timor-Leste became the 11th member state of ASEAN with the signing of the Declaration on the Admission of Timor-Leste into ASEAN.